vineet13/shopping-cart-assignment/README.md

 npm run dev
 ```

-This starts the server in development mode with TypeScript support.
+This starts the server in development mode with TypeScript support at http://localhost:3001/.

 ### Build for Production